 - Divide the mixture into equal size portions and shape them into 1/2 inch thick discs.

-- Heat oil in a large skillet or pan and shallow fry the tikkis for 8-10 minutes on each side till golden brown and cooked through.
-Remove them from the pan and drain the excess oil on a kitchen paper towel.
+- Heat ghee in a large skillet or pan and shallow fry the tikkis for 8-10 minutes on each side till golden brown and cooked through.

 - Sprinkle the tikkis with more chaat masala and chopped coriander, and serve hot with some spicy Pudina (Mint) Chutney and Tamarind Chutney or Ketchup.